Kimberley Airport Car Hire welcomes you

 Where diamonds were once mined

-Save time and book your car hire and flights to Kimberley Airport Car Hire directly online
+Save time and book your car hire and flights to Kimberley Airport directly online

 Once you collect your car hire from our Kimberley Airport Car Hire depot, the city of sparkling diamonds awaits you to explore it.
 A visit to the Kimberley Diamond Mine museum is a must.
-A viewing cantilevers out over the “Big Hole” for superb photographs.
-A tour through the underground will explain how the vertical shaft was mined, lastly a tour would not be complete without a walk through the reconstructed village full of shops and bars.
+A viewing platform cantilevers out over the “Big Hole” for superb photographs.
+A tour through the underground will explain how the vertical shaft was mined.
+Lastly a tour would not be complete without a walk through the reconstructed village full of shops and bars from a bygone error.

 From Kimberley airport you can tour across South Africa with the knowledge that a Tempest car hire Depot is not too far away.
 Offering you the comfort of secure backup service.
 Your car can be returned to any number of destination of Tempest car hire depots along your route.